 Professional Experience

-• Provided patient-centered care and conducted a variety of therapeutic procedures, including vaccinations, immunizations, wound care, and IV treatment
+• Delivered patient-centered care, conducting procedures like vaccinations, immunizations, wound care, and IV treatment

 • Ensured compliance with HIPAA regulations and data privacy protocols for patient records